emmawalshdev/living-landscapes/README.md

       The services offered by the company are also featured here.
 A Bootstrap 4 card is used to feature details on each service.

 * **Testimonials**
+    * a Bootstrap 4 card is used to hold the testimonial contents.
+This includes the clients image, quotation and client details.

 * **Portfolio**
     * Within the Portfolio page, award-winning garden designs are displayed seperately and include a gold-badge which shows the year the award was acheived.
     * The company's recent creations are featured underneath, using an identical layout.

 * **Footer**
     * The brand logo is features on the Left.